hpalin2/SeniorDesignProject/notebooks/Hugh/README.md

 10/16/25: Worked on the webapp and built those changes throughout the day, and got it working on my computer.
 Got the changes and made a working html server with crows framework.
 Setting up crow is a pain on ubuntu since it doesn't have a build you can download from conda.
 Had to manually compile it and install it on my PC.
 Added my code changes to codeH.

 10/17/25: Edited my environment to get crow working on laptop as well.
+I created the basic crow framework and design of our webapp that will be displayed onto the raspberry pi.
+It needs to be integrated with live data and not static using a sqlite database that will pull a history of the OR schedule data and the flow rate history.